Sohil Akhtar Ansari

 Sohil Akhtar Ansari is an Indian politician and a former member of Uttar Pradesh Legislative Assembly.
-He was elected to 2017 assembly elections from Kanpur Cantt. assembly constituency of Kanpur Nagar district as INC candidate.
-He was formerly associated with BSP and contested 2012 assembly elections unsuccessfully.
+He was elected to the state legislature in the 2017 assembly elections from Kanpur Cantt. constituency of Kanpur Nagar district as an INC candidate.
+He was formerly associated with BSP on whose ticket he contested the 2012 assembly elections unsuccessfully.

 Political career

 Ansari has been a member of the 17th Legislative Assembly of Uttar Pradesh.
-Since 2017, he is representing the Kanpur Cantonment constituency and is a member of the INC.
+Since 2017, he is representing the Kanpur Cantonment constituency as a member of the INC.